NextronSystems/thor-util-manual/usage/download-packages.rst

 THOR TechPreview Version
 ------------------------

-To download the TechPreview version, use the following command line flag.
+To download the TechPreview version, use the following command-line flag:

 .. code:: doscon